▲ Blown green glass prunted Roemer with other vessels and food .

 Royal Tuttau steins – A newer porcelain stein making firm located in Bavaria.
 Shown: A .5 liter “Irish Onion Pattern” stein (a take off on the “French Onion” only in green!

 Royal Vienna steins (TYPE) – Excellent quality porcelain steins, hand painted in Vienna.
 Mostly of mythological scenes, half liter size, and with gold plated brass mounts.
 Most are seen with a blue “Bee hive” mark, another beer stein misnomer which in reality is representative of the Austrian Coat of Arms turned up side down!
 (A new page on these beauties should be in development late , 2013?
 Coming from another Guest Writer ) Royal Worcester – Royal Worcester is a British brand known for its history, provenance and classically English collections of porcelain.
 Now part of the Portmeirion Group, Royal Worcester remains in the luxury tableware and giftware market.
 After a 1976 merger with Spode,and due to heavy competition from overseas, 100 staff were made redundant in 2003 and another 100 went in 2005.
 Fifteen porcelain painters left the Severn Street factory on Friday 29 September 2006, together with 100 other workers.The last trading date for Royal Worcester was June 14, 2009.
 Shown above ▲: A Royal Worcester Pass Cup.”
 Two figural handles, “Blush Ivory” color.
 9 in. .
 Shown ▼ Shown above: A Royal Worcester / National Maritime Museum (England) 50th anniversary commemorative tankard of Nelson’s Victory at Trafalgar, in porcelain and with molded petwer lid. pewter.
 This stein is very much like the Sea Ship series produced by Havialand and sold through Franklin Mint.
 Rozart – An American firm that produced hand painted / PUG [?] pottery steins, sometime around the 1960-70’s.
 I have no other info at present.
 Both about 1.5 liters.
 Lid / thumblift attachment is a bolt through the handle.
 [SC] R.P.M., Rheinische Porzellan-Manufaktur (Oscar Erck) 1861 – 1910. – Known in the stein world for their production of porcelain steins many with colored lithophanes.
 Ruby stained base – Shown ▲ : Heavy cut star pattern, stained and then and engraved.
 Ruby stained steins – Shown below ▼ ▼ Several nice examples, so new collectors get some idea what’s “out there.”
 These type steins were VERY popular in the time period of 1840 – 1865. .
-RSOS - RUBY STAINED - STEINfavorites [13] stand in for cut ruby piano player EXPLAIN TOUCH UP OR NOT TO Ruby stained beer steins such as this one ▲ ▲ were expensive as gift and are not found too often It would be rated a 5 on the Smith-Parator Rating scale.
+Ruby stained beer steins such as this one ▲ ▲ were expensive as gift and are not found too often It would be rated a 5 on the Smith-Parator Rating scale.
 See: http://www.steveonsteins.com/rarity-scale-for-all-beer-steins-from-target-practice-to-yard-sale-to-european-museum-quality Rudolstadt 1720-1809 – City or town of major fayence stein production.
 For more info, see: http://www.thepatriotexchange.com/pss/hisfai.htm Rugby steins – Pretty self explanatory.
 Shown: Porcelain stein, .5L, marked Delft, by Swaine, a rugby game, inlaid lid, lithophane.
 See: http://www.steinmarks.co.uk/pages/pv.asp?p=stein1 American Rugby stein, made by Manning Bowman.
 Ca. 1910-30.
-For company info see: http://www.steinmarks.co.uk/pages/pv.asp?p=stein1 Rule No. 1 of beer stein collecting Only believe 50% of what you read, and nothing of what you hear!
+For company info see: http://www.steinmarks.co.uk/pages/pv.asp?p=stein1 Rule No. 1 of beer stein collecting – Only believe 50% of what you read, and nothing of what you hear!
 (Except this web site of course!!)
-Rule No. 2 of beer stein collecting If the deal seems to be too good to be true, than it probably is not, e.g , it’s a fake, or broken and not called, or the description is wrong, or ___________[you may fill in the blank!} Rule No.3 of beer stein collecting If you can afford it, buy it when you see it!
+Rule No. 2 of beer stein collecting – If the deal seems to be too good to be true, than it probably is not, e.g , it’s a fake, or broken and not called, or the description is wrong, or ___________[you may fill in the blank!} Rule No.3 of beer stein collecting – If you can afford it, buy it when you see it!
 While it is true of most all manufactured pieces: “If they made one then they made two”, sometimes you may have to wait a long, long time until you see that special piece again.
 Sometimes never.
 I could spend hours giving lectures on the stuff I didn’t buy, that later I could have kicked myself about.
 Rummer – An English deviation of the German word Roemer.
 “Rummers” were similar shaped vessels, however larger and many times communal.
 Below: An eighteenth century glass Rummer used for the gentlemen of the choir or the Vicars Choral, now preserved at the Lichfield Cathedral, England.
 [Below] .
 This English drinking glass supposedly gets its name from the German ‘Roemer’ but whoever said one couldn’t be communal with some of the large roemers that are available in Germany?
 Shown: The most famous Rummer in England, and its posted description, from the Lichfield Cathedral.
 See: http://www.steveonsteins.com/in-the-near-future-2-1-1-2 Rumph – A series of fanciful /weird hard pottery / stoneware [I believe] beer mugs produced by Jim Rumph in the USA in the 1970’s.
 Shown: A 1973 original Jim Rumph “Splatter Bird.”
 It has bird poop on the mug’s bottom.
 All very humorous [?] but not too functional.
 Ruprecht, Knecht – A highly sought after, very little character stein of the individual that goes with St. Nicholas, and give present to the bad kids.
 [DH] Russian Fairy Tales series. – A new but well done series produced by V & B Mettlach in the 1980’s.
 There are a total of four steins with three scenes from different stories on each.
 One of the nicest “New” seri

+es to be made.
+The Mettlach Chapel (called “Castle” is the thumblift.
 Russian silver steins – This country’s (and the Baltic States under it’s control) silver has seen a monstrous climb upward in prices paid in the last decade.
 Many new collectors are unaware of the requirement that all major assembled parts of Russian silver pieces had to be marked with the silver’s quality mark (usually 84) therefore one should look for marks on the body, lid and handle at a minimum.
 If not there, it is a 95% chance it is a fake or modern reproduction.
 Shown: A Russian silver tankard with a $42,00 asking price in NYC about 2006.
 For a couple of other nice Russian Silver steins, see: http://www.steveonsteins.com/wp-admin/post.php?post=52&action=edit&message=1 [END – SOK – 82 – R5] WISH TO CONTACT ME ? = “I have the right to remain silent, but I don’t have the ability.”

 Leave a Reply